 - what did technology mean to you when you were growing up?

 While walking, eating, even sleeping, I never feel tired of questioning about the world around me, followed by ‘Why, How, Is it possible...”
 I enjoy taking an abstract idea and turning it into something real.
-Example:_________.
-Once to have a better game performance, I would break my computer into XX pieces and install a single component to speed it up.
-Growing up, my curious mind took up an interest in technology after________.
-Life was never dull.
-After hearing complaints from my classmates about the lack of GPA at school, I decided to make a GPAC, a GPA calculator, for my class.
+When I was a kid, I was always curious about whether swallowing the watermelon seed will grow baby water melons inside my stomach or not, and I wanted to make a pill that could kill the seeds to stop that from happening.
+Once to have a better game performance, I would break my computer into as many pieces as it could be break into and install a single component to speed it up.
+Growing up, my curious mind took up an interest in technology after I played Pokémon on the Nintendo DS.
+Other than the incredible graphic that I have never seen before, I always thought that the weather inside the game was synced with the real world.
+Although later I discovered that it just happen to be coincidences, but this weather idea has become my first technology-related curiosity.
+Life was never dull, I usually contribute my recess time on learning new things like harmonica or how to make a bow, or I would spend that time working on the mini school apps I did for fun.
+After hearing complaints from my classmates about the lack of GPA at school, I decided to make GPAC, a GPA calculator, for my school.
 After dealing with the complicated backup function of a popular Chinese social media platform, I designed an application with a simpler function.

-Technology to me was _______.
-I never thought that________.
+Technology to me was just something I am super interested in which happens to make me sort of a cool kid because I am the only person who knows how to make apps in the school.
+I never thought that it can become a bridge to connect problems and solutions in addition to being fun.

 Part 2 - Catalyst